GPB-GIS/KDE-analysis-code/README.md

 - The "ssc_csv" is a mock version of the output provided to the author from CDR processing.

 - The Worldpop population raster dataset for Nepal (2015) can be found at: https://www.worldpop.org/geodata/summary?id=27795 .
 Note, this data has been 'reproduced' since analysis.
-The version of the dataset used in this analysis is provided and archived in this repo.
+The exact version of the dataset used in this analysis can be provided, but is too large to archive in this repo.